Dream-By/test/README.md

-# test task's for SENLA
+# test task for SENLA